backplane/conex/pdf/README.md

 > [Poppler](https://poppler.freedesktop.org/) is a PDF rendering library based on the xpdf-3.0 code base.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/pdf).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/pdf).

 ## Usage